-ZMS The Academy keeps a file of information about housing in the surrounding areas; however, the school does not provide dormitory facilities and does not have and facilities under its control.
-The School is not responsible to find or assist students in finding housing.
+ZMS The Academy keeps a file of information about housing in the surrounding areas; however, the school does not provide dormitory facilities and does not have any facilities under its control.
+The School has no responsibility to find or assist a student in finding housing.